Honda BR-V

-The Honda BR-V is an automobile manufactured by Honda since 2016 and mainly sold for emerging markets.
-It is a subcompact crossover SUV which offers three-row seating as standard or as an option.
+The Honda BR-V is a subcompact crossover SUV manufactured by Honda since 2016 and mainly sold for emerging markets.
 While being dimensionally bigger, the BR-V is positioned below the more advanced international market HR-V. The first-generation model shares its platform with the second-generation Mobilio, which itself based on the lengthened Brio platform.
 The second-generation model is built on a separate platform from the Mobilio (shared with the second-generation Amaze and the WR-V instead).

 Developed by Honda R&D Asia Pacific in Thailand, the BR-V has been manufactured and assembled in several Asian countries, including Indonesia, Thailand, the Philippines, Malaysia, India, and Pakistan, and is also sold in Brunei, Mexico, and South Africa.

 According to Honda, the name "BR-V" stands for "Bold Roundabout Vehicle".

 First generation (DG1/2; 2016)

 On 20 August 2015, the first-generation BR-V prototype was unveiled at the 23rd Gaikindo Indonesia International Auto Show.
 It is the third model that was developed by Honda R&D Asia Pacific in Thailand after the Amaze and Mobilio (both also derived from the Brio).

 According to Tomoki Uchida, the director of Honda Prospect Motor in Indonesia at the time, the BR-V would "serve as an answer to rising customer demands and needs for an affordable SUV that rides high, has a sleek design and is capable to load 7 passengers at one trip".
 As BR-V is targeted particularly for the Asian market, mass production took place at several plants with different commencement date.